What is outbound sales?

 When used correctly, outbound sales can convert a complete prospect into a customer in a few calls, video meetings, or email threads.
 This speed matters when entering new markets, verticals, or segments where inbound demand does not yet exist.

 Outbound sales teams typically include specialized roles, each focused on a different stage of the pipeline.
 Understanding these roles helps companies build effective outbound motions and set clear expectations for quota and performance.
+Together, these specialized roles form the outbound sales model that most high-performing B2B teams run today.

-Sales Development Reps (SDRs)
+Sales development reps (SDRs)

 SDRs focus on top-of-funnel prospecting and qualification.
 Their job is to book meetings for account executives, not close deals.
 Quota is typically measured in meetings booked or opportunities created.

-Business Development Reps (BDRs)
+Business development reps (BDRs)

 BDRs are similar to SDRs but often focus exclusively on outbound prospecting, while SDRs may also work inbound leads.
 Some organizations use the terms interchangeably, but the distinction matters when building specialized outbound teams.

-Account Executives (AEs)
+Account executives (AEs)

 AEs are the closers who take qualified opportunities from SDRs and BDRs and run discovery calls, demos, and negotiations through to close.
 In some outbound motions, AEs also do their own prospecting, particularly in mid-market and enterprise segments where deal complexity requires direct involvement.